Three local men died on 27th May 1918 whilst on active service.

 Henry George Knight was called up to the Army in November 1917, aged 18 years and two months.
 He enlisted in Walsall, giving his address as Parson and Clerk Cottages, Streetly.

-His mother, Mary Ann, appears to have died in 1915, aged 36, and his father remarried in Walsall in 1917.
+Henry’s mother, Mary Ann, appears to have died in 1915, aged 36, and his father remarried in Walsall in 1917.
 It seems that the family then moved from Streetly to 37 Bickenhill Lane, Catherine-de-Barnes sometime between November 1917 and Autumn 1918.
-Henry Knight had two children from his second marriage – John A. (born 1918) and Edith Mary (born 1920).
+Henry Knight also had two children from his second marriage – John Alfred (born 1918) and Edith May (born 1920).

 After joining the Army in November 1917, Henry George Knight was posted to France on 31st March 1918, embarking from Folkestone to Boulogne and joining the infantry base depot at Etaples on 2nd April 1918.
 He was killed in action just a few weeks later and is commemorated on Solihull war memorial and on a plaque on the font at the former St Catherine’s Church, Catherine-de-Barnes.